Big-Onche/Cube-Conflict/licenses/readme_cubeconflict_en.txt

 Content included in the game (maps, textures, sounds, models etc.) is NOT covered by this license.

-- 3D files related to Cube Conflict (3D models .obj, .md3 and maps .ogz) are covered by the Creative Commons Attribution ShareAlike 4.0+ License.
+- 3D model files have their own licenses
+  See licenses / licenses_3Dmodels.txt
 - Sound effects and music files used in game are buyed from SoundSnap and therefore covered by this license : http://soundsnap.com/licence
 - Voices are in public domain and/or used with express permissions of